JollyWizard/JollyWizard.Quantower.IndicatorDeploy/README.md

 For the installer, Dotnet 4.8 is required.
 It is the same version used by Quantower Algo project templates, so it is should be bundled with Quantower.

-For development tools, it currently requires either Quantower to be running or that the `QuantowerRoot` environment variable is set to Quantower folder with `Start.lnk`.
+For development tools, it currently requires either Quantower to be running or that the `QuantowerRoot` environment variable is set to the Quantower folder with `Start.lnk`.